DavidShenJingtao/tp/docs/UserGuide.md

 * Click the `Export CSV` button located beside the command box.
 * TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv`, using the timestamp of when you click the button.
 * Only the contacts currently listed are exported.
 Combine with commands such as `find` to export a filtered subset before clicking the button.
-* The result display shows the location of the generated file once the export completes.
+* The result display shows the location of the generated file once the export completes, e.g., `Exported 12 contact(s) to /path/to/exports/contacts-20241027-153120.csv`.

+Why export:
+- Share a filtered list with instructors or teammates.
+- Upload to spreadsheets/LMS, or keep quick backups.

 ### Locating persons by name: `find`